dvpatel/nginx_okta/README.md

 curl -H “Authorization: Bearer <okta_access_token>” -X POST -kv http://localhost:2000/validate
 ```

+The okta_access_token is retrieved from Open Connect Debugger tool.
+See details below.

-On success, the service will return status 204 with client context info in JSON as part of the http response header, X-Basic-Profile.
+On successful execution, the service will return status 204 with client context info in JSON as part of the http response header, X-Basic-Profile.
 The basic profile contains user identity info such as username, user id and email that can be used in downstream systems for domain specific processing.
-This endpoint can also easily be extended to emit other domain specific information based on busienss needs.
+This endpoint can easily be extended to emit other domain specific information based on busienss needs.

 On token validation failure, the service will return either status code 403 (FORBIDDEN) for inactive token or 401 (UNAUTHORIZED) for invalid token.